 - Bleeding – fresh red and more than 2 tablespoons

 - If you feel your baby’s movements have reduced or changed

 - If your waters have broken

-- (3 contractions in 10 Minutes lasting around 60 seconds)
+- If your contractions become longer, stronger and more regular (3 contractions in 10 Minutes lasting around 60 seconds)

 Maternity Triage – 01324 567098 – always available for advice.

 Active labour (First stage)

 First stage of labour happens when your cervix dilates from 4cm to 10cm and/or you have regular contractions every 2-3 minutes.
 Remember to use all your techniques, and to bring with you the things that make you safe and focus to have around the room (positive affirmations, fairy lights, your own comfortable clothes…)